Wang-ZhengYi/Face-the-fears/README.md

 A unqiue identifier for the opposing team played in the match.
 Note that the Huskies play each opposing team twice during the season.

 Outcome
-Result of the match, eiter `win', `loss', or `tie'.
+Result of the match, eiter，win, loss, or tie.

 OwnScore
 Number of goals scored by the Huskies.